Ariel (The Tempest): Role in the play

 Ariel first appears in the second scene of the play to report to Prospero on his success in carrying out his command to shipwreck the King of Naples and his crew in a violent tempest.
 Ariel adds that, as commanded, he saw that none of the group was harmed, but that all landed safely on the island, scattered and separated along the coast.
 After being praised by Prospero, Ariel pleads for his freedom from the magician's service in return.
 Prospero declines, reminding him of the state he was in before Prospero rescued him: Ariel had been trapped by the witch Sycorax in a "cloven pine" as a punishment for resisting her commands.
 After 12 years of pain (and the death of Sycorax), Ariel was released from his prison by Prospero, who pressed the spirit into his service.
 The magician denies Ariel's request for freedom at this time, but promises that on the condition he follows the rest of his commands, he will grant his wish in two days.
-For the rest of the play, Ariel is Prospero's eyes and ears—spying on the shipwrecked sailors in invisible form, but only Prospero can see Ariel.
+For the rest of the play, Ariel is Prospero's eyes and ears, spying on the shipwrecked sailors in invisible form: Only Prospero can see Ariel.

 In the second act Ariel briefly appears to stop a conspiracy to kill Alonso, King of Naples, whose brother (and heir to the dukedom), Sebastian, plots to kill him in his sleep.
 Ariel sings in the ear of Gonzalo, a counsellor to Alonso, to wake him and foil the plot.
 Ariel also appears in Act Three to foil Caliban's plot to turn the sailors against Prospero and murder him.
 Later in the same act, he appears with a clap of thunder and rebukes those who were involved in the plot to banish Prospero to the island, displaying his fearful power to the men.
 He is later called on to gather the spirits of the island before Miranda and Ferdinand and to bring Trinculo, Stephano, and Caliban before Prospero for judgement.

 In the final act, Ariel releases the prisoners of Prospero and awakens what is left of the crew of the ship from a deep slumber.
 Thanks to Ariel's work, Ferdinand and Miranda have fallen in love.
 Prospero is so impressed by Ariel's matchmaking that he says that he would set Ariel free for that one act.
 Thus, having fulfilled all of Prospero's tasks, and Prospero himself now being free to leave the island, Ariel is set free.